seansfkelley/seansfkelley.github.io/_posts/2020-08-31-oculus-teardown.md

 ![img-17](/assets/oculus-teardown/img-17-3700.jpg)

 Lay the headset's top flat on the work surface.
 Turn its right side towards you, where you will see a small metal **ribbon cable brace**.
-This brace holds the ribbon cables ends against a PCB while you flail wildly playing VR.
+This brace holds the ribbon cable connectors against a PCB while you flail wildly playing VR.
 Remove the **2x small Phillips head screws** holding the brace in place to expose the ribbon cable connectors.

 ![img-18](/assets/oculus-teardown/img-18-3705-annotated.jpg)